Scalable Event Cloud Network for Event-based Classification: Introduction

-In order to address the constraints mentioned above, we propose an effective and efficient network named FECNet.
-It leverages Event Cloud representation, which is the nearest representation to raw events and requires only downsampling.
-Firstly, we redesign the Group and Sampling (G \& S) module to faithfully extract local features incorporating extra polarity information.
-More specifically, we propose Differentiation Farthest Point Sampling (D-FPS), Event Feature-based K-Nearest Neighbour (EF-KNN), and Coordinates Evolution Strategy (CES).
-Secondly, we embrace the technique of frequency domain analysis by innovating spatial and temporal Frequency-aware (FA) modules.
-The Spatial-FA module significantly reduces the MACs by replacing the convolution to Hadamard’s product by a repetition of $10^4$.
-Meanwhile, the Temporal-FA module excels at capturing long-term dependencies of Event Cloud by global frequency filters rather than providing local temporal information.
-Finally, FECNet can proficiently capture the spatial-temporal features from long-term 2S-1T-1P Event Cloud.
-We conducted extensive experiments on nine datasets for three different tasks: object classification, action recognition, and human pose estimation.
-The experimental results sufficiently demonstrate the superiority of FECNet, and the gain in DVS128 Gesture is shown in \cref{fig: gain}.
-Our main contribution can be summarized in the following: \begin{itemize} \item FECNet pioneer leverages Event Cloud representation, which contains polarity and the nearest to raw output. \item FECNet effectively captures spatial-temporal features from long-term events via frequency domain analysis. \item FECNet is capable of handling a greater number of events while being optimized for extremely lightweight. \item Comparable results highlight that FECNet serves as a powerful backbone for the community. \end{itemize}
+In order to address the constraints mentioned above, we embrace Event Cloud representation \cite{wang2019space}, which is the nearest representation to raw events and requires only downsampling.
+Compared to the previous Point Cloud method, it gives the polarity and includes multiple times the number of events (1024 to 10240).
+Then, we innovate a scalable, efficient, and effective framework named SECNet by following the steps.
+Firstly, we redesign the Group and Sampling (G \& S) module to actively incorporate polarity not just at the input level \cite{xie2022vmv,liu2023voxel}, but also into structural decisions such as neighborhood formation and coordinate updates.
+Secondly, we leverage the technique of frequency domain analysis to efficiently extract features in the spatial and temporal domains.
+The Spatial Frequency-aware (FA) module significantly reduces the MACs by replacing the convolution with Hadamard’s product by a repetition of $10^4$.
+Meanwhile, the Temporal-FA module excels at capturing long-sequence dependencies of Event Cloud by global frequency filters rather than providing local temporal information.
+Finally, SECNet can proficiently capture the spatio-temporal features with a lightweight architecture scale to higher spatial and longer temporal scenes.
+We conducted extensive experiments on ten datasets for three different tasks: object recognition, action recognition, and human pose estimation.
+The experimental results sufficiently demonstrate the superiority of SECNet, and the gain in seven datasets is shown in \cref{fig: gain}.
+Our main contribution can be summarized in the following: \begin{itemize} \item SECNet structurally integrates polarity from Event Cloud representation rather than only input level. \item SECNet effectively captures spatio-temporal features from long-term events via frequency domain analysis. \item SECNet is extremely lightweight and scalable to handle high-resolution and long-sequence scenes. \item Comparable results highlight that SECNet serves as a powerful backbone for the community. \end{itemize}